 TRIP CHANGES FOR 2016:

 This trip will be discontinued from 1st February 2016.
 For another great adventure in Borneo, see our GTSC Discover Sabah trip.

 Day 1 - Kota KinabaluWelcome to Malaysia.Your adventure begins with a welcome meeting at 6pm on Day 1.Please look for a note in the hotel lobby or ask the hotel reception where it will take place.
 If you can't arrange a flight that will arrive in time, you may wish to arrive a day early so you're able to attend.
 We'll be happy to book additional accommodation for you (subject to availability).
 If you're going to be late, please inform the hotel reception.
 We'll be collecting your insurance details and next of kin information at this meeting, so please ensure you have all these details to provide to your leader.

 f you have time we highly recommend a trip out to Tunku Abdul Rahman NP.
 Here you can swim in crystal clear blue waters on one of 3 islands.
 You can easily organise this trip locally, just head to the Jesselton Point where you can buy a ticket to catch a boat transfer to one of the Islands.
 The boat ticket should cost approx MYR40, we recommend using the boat company called Beach Bums and you will pay a park entrance fee of MYR10 upon arrival at the Island.
 It is also possible to hire snorkelling equipment on the islands.
 If this sounds too much like hard work why no take in the Sabah Musuem or have a walk along the waterfront.Cititel Hotel or similar

 Day 2-3 - Limbang – Iban Longhouse

-Take a ferry then a longboat to your overnight homestay with the local Iban people - descendents of headhunters.
+Feel like a local by travelling to our overnight homestay with the local Iban people - descendents of headhunters.
 Don’t piss them off.

 Day 4 - Headhunters Trail – Camp 5